The Nations Shall Seek the LORD in Jerusalem

 The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shined.
 Is.
 9:2

 Zechariah 8:21 ends with the little phrase “I am walking”.
 This is now our job.
 We are to walk in the LORD.
-Our goal is not the Old Jerusalem of bricks and stones, but rather the New Jerusalem with streets of gold and no sun for God will be our Light.
-As the people at the time of Zechariah were getting ready to be able to travel to Jerusalem, as a place of worship and communion with God.
-We now have a spiritual temple where one is in the presence of God always.
+Our goal is not the Old Jerusalem of bricks and stones, but rather the New Jerusalem with streets of gold and no sun, for God will be our Light.
+As the people at the time of Zechariah were getting ready to be able to travel to Jerusalem, a place of worship and communion with God.
+There is yet a spiritual temple where one is in the presence of God always.

 Then he said, “Oh let not the Lord be angry, and I will speak again but this once.
 Suppose ten are found there.”
 He answered, “For the sake of ten I will not destroy it.”
 Gen. 18:32